Artisan-Lab/tag-std/sp-origin.md

     }
 }
 ```
-In this way, we can transform a safety property into any other properties that are computable by a Turing machine.
+In this way, we can compose programs to transform a safety property into any other property.

-###
+### 3. Viability of the Tag-based Representation

+Theoretically, the space of possible safety properties is unbounded, and they can be arbitrarily complex due to the Turing-complete nature of such programs.